Ebiroll/esp32_sigrok/README.md

 ![uart](uart.png)

 # Project status
-Analog values are compressed sp the actual values are not correct.
+Analog values are compressed so the actual values are not correct.
 The remote device has stopped working, not sure if this is an esp-idf issue or some accidental change in my code.
 I removed it from the default setting.

-Now it is working with sigrok and the latest version of esp-idf.
+However, now it is working with sigrok and the latest version of esp-idf.

 Perhaps this bugfix was helpful, but initially the SUMP protocol was not working https://github.com/espressif/esp-idf/commit/f482e9e54ce83e249e46f5ee082f6ffb61431339